Our vision

 Marie-Eve Poitras

-Registered nurse by training and professor-researcher in the department of emergency medicine and family medicine at the University of Sherbrooke.
+A registered nurse by training and professor-researcher in the department of Emergency medicine and family medicine at the University of Sherbrooke.
 Marie-Eve practiced as a nurse in a family medicine group for a few years before doing her doctoral training.
-She has a postdoctoral fellowship in knowledge transfer and integrates patient partnership into all of her projects.
+She has a postdoctoral fellowship in knowledge transfer and integrates patient partnerships into her projects.

 Marie-Eve is an empathetic, generous and creative person.
-She is the mother of three daughters.
-She enjoys meeting people and doing different activities that promote health and well-being.
+She is the mother of three girls.
+She likes to meet people and do different activities that promote health and well-being.

 Vanessa T Vaillancourt